LincolnFab/ISMR-Query-Tool-Mobile/README.md

 Create a base project with command:
 ```
-ionic start ismr-query-tool blank --cordova --type=ionic-angular
+ionic start ismr-query-tool blank --cordova --type=angular
 ```

-When creation proccess finishes, enter in ismr-query-tool folder and clone this repository with:
+When creation proccess finishes clone this repository on your machine:
 ```
 git clone https://github.com/LincolnFab/ISMR-Query-Tool-Mobile
 ```
+Move the content in repository folder to the new project and overide them.

-Finally, to install all plugins and dependencies for project run the following command:
+Finally, to install all plugins and dependencies for project, enter in project folder and run the following command:
 ```
 npm install
 ```